Click to Call Now:

 - William Snow, Bethesda, MD

 Whether you have three chickens or three dozen, you don’t want them to become a meal for a fox.
 But clever and sneaky as they are, foxes often manage to break into chicken coops and steal your poultry.
-If your chickens start disappearing, call your local Maryland wildlife control expert.
+If your chickens start disappearing, call your local Maryland fox removal service.
 We can safely and humanely remove the invasive fox, as well as protect your livestock from any future attacks.

 The red fox weighs around 7.7 to 15.4 pounds and looks similar to a dog.
 Their muzzle is elongated with a black nose positioned at the very tip.
 They have pointy ears that are always erect to detect predators.
 The red fox has long, slender legs with short blackish fur.
 The body is heavily coated with thick, soft orange-red fur and a bushy tail with a white tip.
 Their chest and underbelly have shorter white fur.

 The red fox mates from January to April.
-The females will have 2 den sites just in case one den is disturbed.
+The females have two den sites just in case one den is disturbed.
 Females will give birth to 1 to 10 young.
 Males will stay with the females year after year and will bring food to the mother and young.
-At about 1 month old, the young will start feeding on regular food that is caught by the mother or father.
-At 4 months old, the young foxes will begin hunting for their own food under the watchful eye of their mother.
-The young will leave the den to find their own territory when they are around 7 months old.
+At about one month old, the young feed on regular food that is caught by the mother or father.
+At four months old, the young foxes will begin hunting for their own food under the watchful eye of their mother.
+The young will leave the den to find their own territory when they are around seven months old.

 The gray fox is a very solitary species and is much smaller than the red fox.
-They can also be found in the Mid-Atlantic region living close to agricultural areas, woodlands and suburban communities.
+They’re in the Mid-Atlantic region and live close to agricultural areas, woodlands, and suburban communities.
 However, gray foxes are rarely seen in urban communities, unlike the red fox.
 Their diet consists of a large variety of foods, including mice, rabbits, insects, berries, and some plants.
-They are known to climb trees and feed on birds, eggs and squirrels.
+They climb trees and feed on birds, eggs, and squirrels.

 The gray fox has a thick gray fur coat peppered with brownish and blackish fur on the tips.
-The gray fox will den in rock crevices, hollow trees, and will occasionally enlarge a groundhog hole to use as a den.
-The gray fox mates from January to April.
+It will den in rock crevices, hollow trees, and will occasionally enlarge a groundhog hole to use as a den.
+They mate from January to April.
 The female is pregnant for about 53 days and gives birth to 1-7 young.
-The male gray fox stays with the female and helps feed the young until they are capable of hunting on their own (around 4 months old).
+The male gray fox stays with the female and helps feed the young until they are capable of hunting on their own (around four months old).
 The young will leave the den in the fall in search of their own territory.

-Are you in need of fox control?
-Click the button below or call us to get help right away!
+Are you in need of fox removal services?
+Click the button below or call us at 866.784.8058 to get help right away!

 We realize that you want your animal intruder gone ASAP.
 Contact us with emergency wildlife issues.